-As at 31 Dec ember
+14 ONSTITUD ONSTITUDING As at 3 1 December

-2012 2011
+2013 2012

 US\$000s US\$000s

-Cash and cash equivalents 18 146
+Cash and cash equivalents 23 18

 Cash and cash equivalents comprise cash held by the Group in the form of short term bank deposits with an original maturity of three months or less and earn interest at a respective short-term deposit rates.
 The carrying amount of these assets approximates their fair value.